Kentucky: The Civil War

-Kentucky remained officially "neutral" throughout the war due to the Southern Unionists sympathies of a majority of the commonwealth's citizens who were split between the struggle of Kentucky's sister Southern States fully in the Confederate States of America and a continued loyalty to the Unionist cause that was prevalent in other areas of the South such as in East Tennessee, West Virginia, Western North Carolina, and others.
-Despite this, some 21st-century Kentuckians observe Confederate Memorial Day on Confederate leader Jefferson Davis' birthday, June 3, and participate in Confederate battle re-enactments.
+Some 21st-century Kentuckians observe Confederate Memorial Day on Confederate leader Jefferson Davis' birthday, June 3, and participate in Confederate battle re-enactments.
 Both Davis and U.S. president Abraham Lincoln were born in Kentucky.
-John C. Breckinridge, the 14th and youngest-ever Vice President was born in Lexington, Kentucky at Cabell's Dale Farm.
-Breckenridge was expelled from the U. S. Senate for his support of the Confederacy.
+John C. Breckinridge, the 14th and youngest-ever Vice President, and the Southern Democratic Party candidate for the Presidency in the 1860 election, was born near Lexington, Kentucky.
+Breckenridge was expelled from the U. S. Senate after he accepted a commission in the Confederate Army.

-Henry W. Grady, editor of the Atlanta Constitution, coined the term New South in 1874, urging transformation from an agrarian economy to a modern industrial one.